-The program’s matching algorithm uses areas of mentorship, age of clinical population, and work setting.
-Participants in the ASHA Career Transitions Mentorship Program (CTMP) can also use profile information to help identify potential mentors and mentees.
+The program’s matching algorithm uses age of clinical population and work setting.
+Participants in the ASHA Career Transitions Mentorship Program (CTMP) can also use profile information, including areas of mentorship and clinical specialty, to help identify potential mentors and mentees.

 Requirements of Mentees and Mentors

 Participants commit to regular communication with their mentee or mentor during the program.
 It is okay to continue communicating beyond this period if both the mentee and the mentor are agreeable.
 ASHA assumes that participants in the program abide by the ASHA Code of Ethics and appropriate professional codes of conduct.
 Mentees and mentors keep the messages that they receive—and all sensitive information—in confidence.

 Mentees and mentors should expect to do all of the following things:

 - Spend time getting to know each other and sharing common interests, goals, and values.

 - Discuss expectations, decide what will be accomplished during the relationship and agree on some common procedures.

 - Set goals and objectives; develop a mentoring action plan.